Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study is building a large collection of health information and biological samples from 150 people with ALS and related disorders.
-Researchers will track changes in muscle function, breathing, speech, and quality of life over time.
-The goal is to provide this data to scientists worldwide to speed up understanding and treatment of ALS.
+This study is building a large collection of data and biological samples from 150 people with ALS and related disorders.
+Researchers will track changes in muscle function, breathing, speech, brain scans, and quality of life over time.
+The goal is to create a shared resource that scientists worldwide can use to better understand ALS and develop new treatments.

 Disclaimer Read more